erred/w/src/blog/2019-06-24-benchmark-js-compiler.md

---- title
-benchmark js compiler
---- description
+---
-js bundlers whatever
+description: js bundlers whatever
+title: benchmark js compiler
---- main
+---
 ahh,
 the _dumpster fire_ that is javascript,
 still need it to get shit to run on the web,